Support at HomeClassification 3 Explained

 Do I Have to Contribute to My Support at Home Services?

 You may be asked to contribute to the cost of your services under the Support at Home program.
-The amount you contribute depends on the type of support you receive and your personal financial circumstances.
+The amount you contribute depends on the type of support you receive, your personal financial circumstances and when you were assessed for the funding.
 Government funding covers the remainder, ensuring your care remains affordable and accessible.

 Service Contributions